 - Prepare students for careers and foster a sense of vocation through supportive career- related experiences, courses, and interest tracks in the major.

-- Support the Mission of the College through significant participation in the General Education Curriculum and reinforce the foundation of an informed life and meaningful vocation for our students.
+- Support the Mission of the University through significant participation in the General Education Curriculum and reinforce the foundation of an informed life and meaningful vocation for our students.

 - Develop and sustain a faculty that engages in a full range of scholarly and professional activities, including an active participation in the life of the Department, the discipline, the University, our students, and the community.